Table of contents

 - hybrid cloud – a combination of a public and private cloud or public cloud with on-premise data centre.

-Cloud in a company – use cases
+Cloud for businesses – use cases

 - storing files in a cloud, instead of on employees’ computers or external drives,

 - team edition in real-time – changes made in one online file will be saved automatically and instantly available to co-workers,

 - setting up a website in a cloud, which guarantees better stability and cost transparency than any hosting,

 Here you can check examples of cloud usage in companies:

 - How does CCIG Group ensure data security with Google Workspace?

 - What’s it like to collaborate with people across 5 different continents

 - How Wizerunek w Sieci improved the management of over 30 websites

 Advantages of using cloud computing